balena-io-experimental/otel-collector-device-prom/README.md

 | PROMETHEUS_USER | Username / Instance ID |
 | PROMETHEUS_PASSWORD | An API key you must create |

-Finally, create *otel-collector* and *node-exporter* service entries in your docker-compose that references the block, like [this example](https://github.com/balena-io-experimental/grafana-agent-block/blob/master/docs/example), and [push](https://docs.balena.io/learn/deploy/deployment/#balena-push) that service composition to your fleet.

-With this setup in place, you should see devices in your fleet also appear in the Grafana Cloud fleet overview dashboard, like below.
+With this setup in place, you now can add devices to your fleet.
+They will start to send metrics data to Grafana Cloud, which you may view in the fleet overview dashboard, like below.

 ![Example overview](docs/fleet-overview.png)